Karthikeshwar1/Lander/README.md

 <br>

-<p>Well the above basically means 'Autonomous Spacecraft Maneuvering and Landing System' in an Indian language.</p>
+<p>Well the above basically means 'Autonomous Spacecraft Maneuvering and Landing System' in Kannada, an Indian language.</p>

 <br>